 This snake is found in Thailand but not within Bangkok itself

-English name: Paradise Tree Snake (aka “Paradise Flying Snake”, “Garden Flying Snake”)
+English name: Twin-barred Tree Snake (aka “Banded Flying Snake”)

 Relevant scale counts: 17 midbody scale rows, dorsal scales smooth or with weak keels.
 Ventral scales are clearly keeled.

-Range: Southern Thailand and Myanmar through Malaysia, Singapore, Indonesia, and the Philippines.
+Range: Southern Thailand through Malaysia, Singapore and Indonesia.

-Habitat: Moist forests up to 1520m, as well as adjacent plantations and gardens.
+Habitat: Open forest up to 600m, as well as adjacent plantations and gardens.
 Very highly arboreal.

-Place in the ecosystem: This snake eats lizards, bats, rodents, and smaller snakes.
+Place in the ecosystem: This snake eats lizards and likely other small animals.
 The juveniles are eaten by birds of prey and larger snakes.

-Danger to humans: The Paradise Tree Snake bites aggressively when captured and is a mildly venomous rear-fanged species, but its venom appears to pose no danger to humans.
+Danger to humans: It is not known to be as aggressive as its relatives sometimes can.
+Though it is a mildly venomous rear-fanged species, its venom appears to pose no danger to humans.